 A. Yes, we will be running regional training events to support ISVAs to use the risk and needs assessment.
 We will also be developing a written toolkit which will support ISVAs to use the Tool.

 Q. Will ISVAs be forced to use to the Tool?

 A. No of course not.
 It is entirely voluntary.
 However, we believe that most ISVAs will want to use it if it assists them to identify and manage the individual risks of their clients.

 Q. Will ISVAs have to pay to use the Tool?

 A. No, this funding allows for the Tool to be rolled out free of charge.
-LimeCulture CIC is a not-for-profit organisation so do not want to develop the Tool for commercial purposes.
+LimeCulture CIC is a not-for-profit organisation so do not conduct any of our work for commercial purposes.
+This includes the development of the Tool.
 We want it to be free for all ISVAs to use.